ntschutta/just-a-thought/content/talk/arch-conf.md

 highlight = true

 # Featured image
-# Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
+# Place your image in the `static/img/` folder and reference its filename below, e.g.

 [header]
+# image = "archconf.png"
-caption = "My caption :smile:"
+caption = ""

 +++